YorkCodeDojo/pi/readme.md

 # Exercise 6

-Plot some graphs shpwing the number of decimal places against the number of iterations.
+Plot some graphs showing the number of decimal places against the number of iterations.